kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 3. It can report all *Backward Reference*s, which is a list of TestObjects associated with list of ForwardReferences to each TestObject.
 4. It can report all *Locator*s (XPath, CSS Selector) associated with list of duplicating TestObjects that implement the same locator.

-I will write a more details documentation with sample codes later.
+I will write a more detailed documentation with sample codes later.

 ## Disclaimer